Radhi Jaïdi: Coaching career

 Following the culmination of his playing career at Southampton, Jaïdi became head coach of Southampton under-23’s.

 In August 2019 he was linked with the vacant Tunisia national team manager job.

 On 7 November 2019 American team Hartford Athletic announced that Jaidi has been named the club's head coach for the 2020 USL season, subject to the completion of relevant documentation.
 He said he hoped the job would allow him to return to coach in Europe in the future.

 In February 2021, Jaidi was hired as an assistant coach for Belgian First Division A club Cercle Brugge until August 2021.

 In August 2021, he joined his former club Espérance de Tunis as a head coach.
 On 25 September 2021, he won his first prize with his team by beating CS Sfaxien in the supercup.
 On 8 June 2022, he was sacked due to poor results after the elimination from Tunisian Cup against CS M'saken.

+On 13 August 2025, Jaïdi was appointed head coach of Lebanese Premier League club Nejmeh.

 Personal life

-Jaïdi is Muslim.
-He was born in Gabès, Tunisia.
+Jaïdi was born in Gabès.
 His mother raised him on her own after his father died when he was eleven years old.
+He currently resides in England.